NxPKG/khulnasoft-docs/content/ddos-protection/_partials/managed-rulesets/_sensitivity-level-reference.md

 The default sensitivity level is _High_.

 In most cases, when you select the _Essentially Off_ sensitivity level the rule will not trigger for any of the selected actions, including _Log_.
-However, if the attack is extremely large, Cloudflare's protection systems will still trigger the rule's mitigation action to protect Cloudflare's network.
+However, if the attack is extremely large, Khulnasoft's protection systems will still trigger the rule's mitigation action to protect Khulnasoft's network.